Pte

 My story

 Alexander Barter was born around 1901 in St. John’s, Newfoundland.
 He was the only son of James and Leah Barter.
-He had one sister, but she passed away in 1916, making him an only child.
-Before his enlistment in October 1917, he had already made two unsuccessful attempts to join the army.
-On 19 October, however, he was accepted into the ranks of the 1st Battalion, Royal Newfoundland Regiment.
+He had one sister, who passed away in 1916.
+Before enlisting in October 1917, he had already made two unsuccessful attempts.
+However, on 19 October 1917, he was accepted into the ranks of the 1st Battalion, Royal Newfoundland Regiment.

-The following day, 29 September, at 5:30 a.m., orders were issued to continue the advance, with the Belgians on the left and the 36th Division on the right.
-The Belgians were tasked with capturing the village of Moorslede, while the 36th Division was ordered to take the hamlet of Ter Hand.
-The Newfoundlanders focused on the Keiberg Ridge.
+The following day, 29 September, at 05:30 a.m., orders were given to continue the advance, with the Belgians on the left and the 36th Division on the right.
+The Newfoundlanders were tasked with capturing the Keiberg.
+At 09:15, the attack began again.
+Broodseinde was quickly captured, and the Newfoundlanders advanced towards the Keiberg.

-East of Celtic Wood, there was a German gun, supported by multiple machine guns, firing on both the Newfoundlanders and the Belgians.
-Half a platoon of B Company flanked the machine guns from the south and disabled them along with the gun.
-This action allowed the Belgians to advance further north along the Keiberg Ridge.
-By 6:30 p.m., the Newfoundlanders had crossed the Keiberg Ridge and set up an outpost line just east of Strooiboomhoek.
-Both Moorslede and Dadizele were captured.
+To the east of Celtic Wood, just outside Broodseinde, there was a German gun supported by several machine guns.
+A half-platoon from B Company flanked the machine guns from the south and took them out, along with the gun.
+By 6:30 p.m., the Newfoundlanders had crossed the Keiberg and set up an advanced line just east of Strooiboomhoek.
+Both Moorslede and Dadizele were captured that day.

-The total casualties of the Newfoundlanders after two days of fighting were: 9 killed, 92 wounded, 5 missing, and 38 sick.
+The total losses of the Newfoundlanders after two days of fighting were: 9 killed, 92 wounded, 5 missing, and 38 sick.
 The 17-year-old Alexander was among the 5 missing, later declared killed in action.
-He was reburied after the war at Tyne Cot Cemetery, plot LIX, row C, grave 6.
+His body was found after the war between Dame House and Damp Farm and reburied at Tyne Cot Cemetery, Plot LIX, Row C, Grave 6.

 Sources 3